This review examines the offerings that will be found at www.robwaterhouse.com.au.

 Rob Waterhouse Promotions

 No surprises here.
-The Rob Waterhouse bookie offers standard, ongoing promotions, such as protest payouts for a winning bet being relegated over a protest, special promotions, such as something designed for an important race or sports event and seasonal promotions, such as something that would hold appeal for footy fans who want a season long AFL or NRL promotion.
+The Rob Waterhouse bookie offers standard, ongoing promotions, such as protest payouts for a winning bet being relegated over a protest, special promotions, such as something designed for an important race or sports event and seasonal promotions.
 Join RobWaterhouse.com - ENTER Promo Code Racing200

 This would be a good spot to make mention of RobWaterhouse.com TV, where clients can watch live racing, which is really great for following proceedings at smaller venues.